 - Get your discounts.
 Cost of entry to the USPS mailstream is not a barrier for large companies.
 In fact, the postal service has specific discounts and easier processes for companies that mail in large volumes.

 - Start faster.
 Prepare any existing art materials you already have or use.
 Make sure that your colors are accurate before sending on to the printer.

-Wrapping up: Use your company’s size to maximum advantage
+Use your company’s size to maximum advantage